 As it is known that this program effectively provides 911 callers with the correct resources, the evaluation is focused on volume, location, and types of calls, not need.
 This project is evaluated on a quarterly basis.
 All funds are being used toward this intervention.

-Over the last 5 quarters, HPD has seen a decrease in calls being processed by CCD.
+Over the last 4 quarters, HPD has seen an increase of calls being deescalated through the program.

 The team continues to refer clients to any necessary mental health services as well as deescalating events.